Austria-Hungary: 1918: Demise, disintegration, dissolution

-It was a dead letter.
-Four days later, on 18 October, United States Secretary of State Robert Lansing replied that the Allies were now committed to the causes of the Czechs, Slovaks and South Slavs.
-Therefore, Lansing said, autonomy for the nationalities – the tenth of the Fourteen Points – was no longer enough and Washington could not deal on the basis of the Fourteen Points anymore.
+On 14 October 1918, Foreign Minister Baron István Burián von Rajecz asked for an armistice based on President Woodrow Wilson's Fourteen Points and two days later Emperor Karl I issued a proclamation ("Imperial Manifesto of 16 October 1918") altering the empire into a federal union to give ethnic groups decentralization and representation.
+However, on 18 October, United States Secretary of State Robert Lansing replied that autonomy for the nationalities – the tenth of the Fourteen Points – was no longer enough.
 In fact, a Czechoslovak provisional government had joined the Allies on 14 October.
-The South Slavs in both halves of the monarchy had already declared in favor of uniting with Serbia in a large South Slav state by way of the 1917 Corfu Declaration signed by members of the Yugoslav Committee.
-Indeed, the Croatians had begun disregarding orders from Budapest earlier in October.
-The Lansing note was, in effect, the death certificate of Austria–Hungary.
+The South Slavs in both halves of the monarchy had already declared in favor of uniting with Serbia in a large South Slav state in the 1917 Corfu Declaration signed by members of the Yugoslav Committee.
+The Croatians had begun disregarding orders from Budapest earlier in October.
+Lansing's response was, in effect, the death certificate of Austria–Hungary.

-The national councils had already begun acting more or less as provisional governments of independent countries.
 During the Italian battles, the Czechoslovaks and Southern Slavs declared their independence.
-With defeat in the war imminent after the Italian offensive in the Battle of Vittorio Veneto on 24 October, Czech politicians peacefully took over command in Prague on 28 October (later declared the birthday of Czechoslovakia) and followed up in other major cities in the next few days.
-On 30 October, the Slovaks followed i Martin.
-On 29 October, the Slavs in both portions of what remained of Austria–Hungary proclaimed the State of Slovenes, Croats and Serbs.
-They also declared that their ultimate intention was to unite with Serbia and Montenegro in a large South Slav state.
+With defeat in the war imminent after the Italian offensive in the Battle of Vittorio Veneto on 24 October, Czech politicians peacefully took over command in Prague on 28 October (later declared the birth of Czechoslovakia) and followed up in other major cities in the next few days.
+On 30 October, the Slovaks did the same.
+On 29 October, the Slavs in both portions of what remained of Austria–Hungary proclaimed the State of Slovenes, Croats and Serbs and declared that their ultimate intention was to unite with Serbia and Montenegro in a large South Slav state.
 On the same day, the Czechs and Slovaks formally proclaimed the establishment of Czechoslovakia as an independent state.